 Tips to prepare your student visa application

-From 1 July 2016, all student visa applications must be made online.
-Here’s some information to assist with preparing your application.
+Here’s some information to assist with preparing your Student visa application.

 - Make sure you have access to a scanner as you will need to provide certified copies of documents.
 There is information available to help you prepare your application.